- Mahsa Sezavar Yeganeh

 A dough ball is pulled into a long, flat oval, fried in oil, and served in a paper sleeve.
 Depending on your preference, various toppings are available, including maple cream, cookies, and chocolate spread.

-If you are a purist, sugar, and cinnamon are the only options you only use.
+If you are a fan of simplicity, sugar and cinnamon are the only options.
 It would be a perfect snack after an evening of skating or paddling at a pond or rink.

 Here, you've read about the traditions unique to Canada.
 Did you know that Iran has many incredible traditions and customs because of its long history?
 You can read about Iran's unique traditions and ask any questions about Iran's culture by leaving comments.